Maimonides Park

-Maimonides Park (formerly MCU Park and KeySpan Park) is a minor league baseball stadium on the Riegelmann Boardwalk in the Coney Island neighborhood of Brooklyn in New York City.
+Maimonides Park (formerly MCU Park and KeySpan Park) is a Minor League Baseball stadium on the Riegelmann Boardwalk in the Coney Island neighborhood of Brooklyn in New York City.
 The home team and primary tenant is the New York Mets-affiliated Brooklyn Cyclones of the South Atlantic League.
-The stadium has also hosted other teams and sports; the NYU Violets Baseball team began playing at Maimonides Park in 2015 through the 2021 season, and soccer club Brooklyn FC will have its women's team playing at the ballpark in 2024, with its men's team joining them in 2026.
+The stadium has also hosted other teams and sports; the NYU Violets Baseball team began playing at Maimonides Park in 2015 through the 2021 season, and soccer club Brooklyn FC has its women's team playing at the ballpark since 2024, with its men's team joining them in 2026.

 The official seating capacity at Maimonides Park is 7,000, though the Cyclones sell up to 2,500 more standing-room tickets.
 Prior to 2016, the capacity was 7,500 plus 2,500 standing room.
 Features include a concourse with free-standing concession buildings and overhanging fluorescent lamps in different colors, evoking an amusement park atmosphere.
 In addition, the park overlooks the Atlantic Ocean as well as the Parachute Jump in right field, and the Wonder Wheel and Coney Island Cyclone in left field.